Francesco Pacelli: Background

-His brother, Eugenio Pacelli, was ordained a priest on Easter Sunday 2 April 1899 by Bishop Francesco di Paola Cassetta — the vice-regent of Rome and a family friend.
-After entering Vatican service, he was also chosen by Pope Leo XIII to deliver condolences on behalf of the Vatican to Edward VII of the United Kingdom after the death of Queen Victoria.
-In 1908, he served as a Vatican representative on the International Eucharistic Congress in London, where he met Winston Churchill.
-In 1911, he represented the Holy See at the coronation of King George V. Pope Benedict XV appointed Pacelli as papal nuncio to Bavaria on 23 April 1917, consecrating him as titular Archbishop of Sardis in the Sistine Chapel on 13 May 1917, the day on which Our Lady of Fatima is believed to have first appeared to three shepherd children in Fatima, Portugal.
-Several years after, on 23 June 1920, he was appointed Nuncio to Germany, and after completion of a concordat with Bavaria, the nunciature was moved to Berlin, Prussia, in 1925.
+His brother, Eugenio Pacelli, was ordained a priest on Easter Sunday, 2 April 1899, by Bishop Francesco di Paola Cassetta — the vice-regent of Rome and a family friend.
+After entering Vatican service, he was also chosen by Pope Leo XIII to deliver condolences on behalf of the Holy See to Edward VII of the United Kingdom upon the death of Queen Victoria.
+In 1908, he served as a representative of the Holy See on the International Eucharistic Congress in London, where he met Winston Churchill.
+In 1911, he represented the Holy See at the coronation of King George V. On 23 April 1917, Pope Benedict XV appointed Pacelli titular Archbishop of Sardis and papal nuncio to Bavaria, consecrating him a bishop in the Sistine Chapel on 13 May 1917.
+It was the same day on which Our Lady of Fatima is believed to have first appeared to three shepherd children in Fatima, Portugal.
+Several years later, on 23 June 1920, Pacelli was appointed Nuncio to Germany, and after completion of a concordat with Bavaria, the nunciature was moved to Berlin, Prussia, in 1925.